Mutual aid is not charity. It is not a handout or an act of pity. It is a profound, ongoing, messy practice of loving each other into the future.

 💸 Disability systems rely on artificial economies of scarcity.

-Nearly 200K disabled Texans are waiting for help, some for a decade• Progress in human understanding has become increasingly complex and overwhelming.• Checklists help prevent serious but easily avoidable mistakes.• Checklists should be as short as possible, include all essential steps… More for different types of care, including six for Medicaid waiver programs — which use state and federal funds to get people care in the community instead of in an institution — and one for safety net services provided locally.
+Texas has multiple waiting lists for different types of care, including six for Medicaid waiver programs — which use state and federal funds to get people care in the community instead of in an institution — and one for safety net services provided locally.
 As of March, nearly 170,000 people were waiting for care through a Medicaid waiver program — a 115 percent increase since 2010.
 State data shows that some residents have been waiting for nearly 20 years to receive help.

 State lawmakers have invested some money into the Medicaid waiver programs in recent years to alleviate the waitlist, but the safety net services, meant to serve as a stop gap for individuals waiting for Medicaid waiver programs, were decimated by a 2011 budget cut from the Legislature.
 Experts say they’ve never recovered.